Updating and upgrading SystoLOCK is a straightforward and easy experience.

 You will require Enterprise Admin privileges for update to succeed.
 Domain Admin privileges will suffice for some tasks, but may fail for other.

-The client component can be installed manually by running the EXE package or can be distributed with software distribution systems with MSI packages, respective to their bitness.
+The client component can be installed manually by running the MSI package or can be distributed with software distribution systems with MSI packages.
 A reboot might be required after a client update.

 You will require local administrator privileges for a manual update to succeed.